SamWoolerton/Nuxt-8base-starter/README.md

 # inventory

-> Starter app using Nuxt frontend and 8base for a hosted backend.
+- Starter app using Nuxt frontend and 8base for a hosted backend.
-> Largely a CRUD interface as the original is an internal app where design doesn't matter much.
+- Largely a CRUD interface as the original is an internal app where design doesn't matter much.
 With all the pieces in place though, should be easy to overhaul the visuals for fully-customised styling.
-> Recommend using Netlify to deploy the frontend.
+- Recommend using Netlify to deploy the frontend.
+- This was originally an internal app with no need for signups (just managed through 8base UI), so the only link to the new signup page is on the homepage - you'll want to improve this UX

 ## Build Setup

+Start by copying `sample.env` to `.env` and filling out the environment variables.

 ```bash
 # install dependencies